psychemedia/storytelling-notes/soul_cages.md

 "Now, do you see, Jack," said the Merrow: "just put this hat on your head, and mind to keep your eyes wide open.
 Take hold of my tail, and follow after me, and you'll see what you'll see."

 In he dashed, and in dashed Jack after him boldly.
 They went and they went, and Jack thought they'd never stop going.
 Many a time did he wish himself sitting at home by the fireside with Biddy.
 Yet, where was the use of wishing now, when he was so many miles as he thought below the waves of the Atlantic?
 Still he held hard by the Merrow's tail, slippery as it was; and, at last, to Jack's great surprise, they got out of the water, and he actually found himself on dry land at the bottom of the sea.
-They landed just in front of a nice house that was slated very neatly with oyster shells! and the Merrow turning about ot Jack, welcomed him down.
+They landed just in front of a nice house that was slated very neatly with oyster shells! and the Merrow turning about to Jack, welcomed him down.

 Jack could hardly speak, what with wonder, and what with being out of breath with travelling so fast through the water.
 He looked about him and could see no living things, barring crabs and lobsters, of which there were plenty walking leisurely about on the sand.
 Overhead was the sea like a sky, and the fishes like birds swimming about in it.